wrny/automatic_screenshot_bot/README.md

 To use it:
 * Have a Windows OS on your computer (Mac / Linux not currently supported)
 * Download the latest version of Chrome
-* Download Python v3.7 or greater (I suggest the Anaconda distribution [here](https://www.anaconda.com/distribution/)).
-During the install process, Anaconda will ask you if you want to add Python to the Path.
-Click the box "yes" even though they don't recommend it.
-If you accidentally don’t click and finish the installation, uninstall the distribution and try it again.
+* Have Python v3.7+ installed.
 * Download the code from this [git repo](https://github.com/wrny/automatic_screenshot_bot).

 * Add a urls.txt file with the pages you want to visit / screenshot, separated by line.
 Note that all urls must begin with an http:// or https://, else the program will skip them and add them to the “failed_urls” file.
 * Open a command prompt
-* navigate to the program's directory
+* navigate to the directory the program is in.
 * if it's your first time using the program, type: pip install -r requirements.txt (that will download all of the additional modules needed to run the program).
 * Once you’ve done that (only need to do it once) type in: